 Buddy punching is the process of an employee recording a timestamp for another worker who is not present.
 This typically happens when the employee is running late or when an employee wants to accrue extra hours for overtime.
 For example, an employee might send a short text message to another employee (their “buddy” who is already at work) asking to be clocked in because he does not want to be marked tardy.
-Regardless of the reason, buddy punching is something that will have a negative effect on your business, and not just on your bottom line.
-Often other employees are aware of buddy punching and are forced by peer pressure to become complicit which can lead to morale and other problems.
+Buddy punching is something that will have a negative effect on your business, and not just on your bottom line.

 What does it do to my business?